|

 their course work.
 If a student has an overall passing grade for their complete

-course work and does not have a passing grade for both their
+course work and does not have a passing grade for their homework and exam

 the percentages as noted above.